 Alternatively you can hike to Hunlen Falls.
 But take a look at the photos and can see how heavily treed the area is.
 That means there isn’t much in the way of a view until you reach the falls.
 That’s not my favourite type of hiking.

-But should you still decide to hike to Hunlen Falls here’s what you need to know:
+But if you hike to Hunlen Falls here’s what you need to know:

 The trail is 16.4 kilometres one way with a vertical raise of 800 metres (2625 feet).
 It’s a great trail if you like counting switchbacks.
 There are 78 of them.